adafor94/EDAF75/lab2/lab2-answers.md

 4. Identify keys, both primary keys and foreign keys.
 Answer these questions (put your answer in lab2-answers.md):

 a) Which relations have natural keys? - All.
+Except maybe ticket?

-b) Is there a risk that any of the natural keys will ever change? - username, and performance time and date might change.
+b) Is there a risk that any of the natural keys will ever change? - theater name, username, and performance time and date might change.

-c) Are there any weak entity sets? - Not sure, but maybe "ticket"?
+c) Are there any weak entity sets? - Not sure, but maybe Performance.
+Depending on the definition.
+It uses a foreign key as primary key.

 d) In which relations do you want to use an invented key.
-Why? - Does uuid in "ticket" count as invented?
-Maybe in performances?
+Why? - Maybe in performances?
 To avoid having the time and date change.

 6. Convert the E/R model to a relational model, use the method described during lecture 4.